Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/ExceptionPolicyCrudAsync.md

         })
 };

-var exceptionPolicy = await routerClient.CreateExceptionPolicyAsync(
+Response<ExceptionPolicy> exceptionPolicy = await routerClient.CreateExceptionPolicyAsync(
     new CreateExceptionPolicyOptions(
             exceptionPolicyId: exceptionPolicyId,
             exceptionRules: exceptionRule) // this is optional